Q & A with Dr. Ian Thompson: PSA Testing for Prostate Cancer (2024)

 Q: There has been a lot of talk about the PSA test lately.
 What exactly is it?

 A: PSA, or prostate-specific antigen, was discovered in the early 1970s.
-It is a protein found in sem*n and at low levels in the bloodstream of healthy men.
+It is a protein found in semen and at low levels in the bloodstream of healthy men.
 In the early 1980s, researchers discovered that high levels of PSA were found in the blood of men with advanced prostate cancer.
 With this information, the medical community recognized that testing PSA levels in the blood provided an option for early detection of prostate cancer.
 Before the PSA test, the only way we could test for prostate cancer was the digital rectal exam.
 This is a physical test where the urologist feels the prostate for abnormalities.
 Before the PSA test, most men were not diagnosed with prostate cancer until the prostate felt abnormal and it had already spread beyond the prostate.
 This means that most men were not diagnosed until the cancer had reached an advanced stage.

 Q: What is the USPSTF and, in general, what is the purpose of its recommendations?